renaudwangler/ib-labs/msms030fr/lab9e2.md

 1. Leave File Explorer open as well as your Edge browser and proceed to the next task.

 ## Task 2: Create files to synchronize with OneDrive for Business
-Now that you have enabled file synchronization with OneDrive for Business, Holly Dickson wants to create test files to be synchronized and then verify file synchronization.
+Now that you have enabled file synchronization with OneDrive for Business, Dominique Skyetson wants to create test files to be synchronized and then verify file synchronization.
 1. On **LON-CL2**, ensure that the **OneDrive for Business** folder is open in File Explorer from the previous task.
 If not, open **File Explorer** and select **OneDrive - Adatum Corporation**.
 1. In **File Explorer**, select **Home** that appears in the menu bar at the top of the window.
 1. In the ribbon that appears on the **Home** tab, select **New folder**.
 This creates a new folder.
 Enter **Private** as the folder name.